golden-eagle-it-technologies/anagrams/README.md

 - jenkins

 #TODOs
+- Test Test Test
 - have word stats work in apps/anagrams
 - have word suggestions work
-- sample test units
 - adding new words to dictionary feature
 - load balancing on server
-- presentations
+- presentations completion